Size-Ramsey numbers of graphs with maximum degree three: Proof outline

 With all this at hand, we give a high level overview of the proof of Theorem~\ref{thm:main}.
-We start by decomposing the graph $H$ into an ordered collection of one bounded treewidth induced subgraph $\mathcal{T}$ and a number of induced cycles of length at least $L$ for a big constant $L$.
+We start by decomposing the graph $H$ into an ordered collection of one bounded treewidth induced subgraph $\mathcal{T}$ and a number of induced cycles of length at least $L$ for a big constant $L$ (Lemma~\ref{lem:decomposition}).
 Additionally, we make sure that each vertex has the property that it has at most degree $1$ to the previous subgraphs in the collection.

 We have different approaches for embedding $\cT$, and for embedding the induced cycles.
 We embed the subgraphs from the decomposition one by one in order, starting from $\cT$.
 We denote our host graph by $\Gamma$.
 Consider the largest subset $U$ of the vertex set of $\Gamma$ such that either the blue or the red subgraph of $\Gamma[U]$ does not contain $\cT$.
-We distinguish two cases depending on whether the set $U$ is large or not.
+We distinguish two cases depending on whether the set $U$ is larger than $\iota n$ for a small constant $\iota$ or not.
+The constant $\iota$ is chosen such that in the latter case $\cT$ can be embedded in one of the sets given by an application of the sparse regularity lemma.

 In the latter case, we apply the regularity lemma to the coloured $\Gamma$ to obtain 21 sets which are pairwise $(\varepsilon,p)$-regular and where each pair has density at least $\gamma p$ in say red for appropriate constants $\varepsilon$ and $\gamma$.
-After an appropriate cleaning process which ensures that the red neighbourhood of each vertex behaves nicely, those sets will still be much larger than $U$.
-We then embed $\cT$ into one of those 21 sets, which is particularly convenient since this way the neighbourhoods of the vertices of $\cT$ into the other 20 sets (in red) are large.
+After an appropriate cleaning process (Lemmas~\ref{lem:cleanup} and~\ref{lem:typical_vertices}) which ensures that the red neighbourhood of each vertex behaves nicely, those sets will still be much larger than $U$.
+We then embed $\cT$ into one of those 21 sets in red, which is particularly convenient since this way the neighbourhoods of the vertices of $\cT$ into the other 20 sets (in red) are large.
 This enables us to successfully embed the remaining parts from the decomposition.
 Namely, what is left is to use the remaining 20 sets to embed the induced cycles.
 The candidate sets for each vertex in those induced cycles are of size at least of order $np$ each.
-Now we use the technique developed in \cite{conlon2022size} to embed the cycles in the regular pairs.
+Now we use the technique developed in \cite{conlon2022size} to embed the cycles in the regular pairs (Theorem~\ref{thm:embed-in-regular-pairs}).